AdrianArtacho/salta_correlation/README.md

     python correlation.py
     ```

+1. Select intermediate files 1 & 2 (to measure correlation from) from the [comparesegments/inter](../comparesegments/inter) folder.

+1. A combined `.csv`file will be generated in the `/INPUT` folder.

-2. Select method from dialog
+1. Select method from dialog

     ![select_method.png](images/select_method.png)